Query log data (native logging)

 Features

-The query syntax for native logging supports the following features:
+The Observability Platform query syntax for logging supports the following features:

 - Autocomplete: Start typing a key to get autocomplete values.
 Press Control+Space to display suggestions.

-- Run shortcut: Run a query by pressing Windows+Enter (Command+Return on macOS).
+- Run shortcut: Run a query by pressing Control+Enter (Command+Return on macOS).

 - Nested queries: Use parentheses